Saghira

-Saghira (Arabic for little girl) is a Muslim doll that was created as an alternative to other mainstream dolls which usually are made in western countries.
-Saghira is now a 17 and half inch doll that is available in North Africa, parts of Europe and the Middle East.
+Saghira (Arabic for little girl) is a doll created by Moroccan company Saghira Sarl, and launched in 2007.
+The doll is Muslim, and was created as an alternative to dolls made in western countries.
+Saghira's sole product currently is a 17.5 inch doll, available in North Africa, parts of Europe and the Middle East.

-Manufacturer
+History

-Saghira was created by a Moroccan manufacturer SAGHIRA SARL between the years 2005 and 2006 and started selling in the Morocco market in January 2007.
+Saghira was created by Moroccan manufacturer Saghira Sarl between 2005 and 2006, and launched on the Moroccan market in January 2007.

-Models

-Saghira now offers just one model, a decision made by the company to streamline its marketing efforts.
 Previously, Saghira was available under various model names, including Amira (Princess), Doaa (Prayer), Aya, Abir, Ahd, Shada, Nada, Dahab, Najma, and Nour.
-However, due to marketing challenges, the company opted to focus solely on its core model.
-There is a possibility that these previous models may be reintroduced in the future as Saghira establishes itself further in the market.
+However, in order to streamline its marketing efforts, the company decided to focus solely on its core model, a 17.5 inch doll named Saghira.

-Attire and accessories
+Accessories

-Saghira's attire collection comprises a blend of authentic traditional clothing and Western garments.
-Each model, except for the Western versions, is accompanied by doll accessories inspired by items commonly found in Arabic and Muslim households.
-Saghira is available in both veiled and unveiled versions.
+Saghira's attire collection blends traditional Muslim clothing and Western garments.
+The accessories are inspired by items commonly found in Arabic and Muslim households, and Saghira is available in both veiled and unveiled versions.
 Unveiled models typically depict Saghira in domestic or familial settings.